FIFTEEN CLASSROOMS WILL WIN $1,000!

 Last year's School Challenge entrants were asked to creatively showcase how their efforts through Trick-or-Treat for UNICEF embodied the spirit of Kids Helping Kids.
 Teachers and their students made an impact by teaching the importance of global citizenship in their schools and communities.

 The five grand-prize-winning teachers traveled to Tanzania this summer to experience UNICEF's lifesaving work firsthand.
-Check out the winning projects below!
+Watch this incredible video to journey into the field with them and hear their reactions.

 Audrey Hughes, 6th-grade teacher, Athens, GA